d-rushma/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/how-to-deploy-with-helm.md

 > -d '<Add contents of edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/apps/wind-turbine-anomaly-detection/time-series-analytics-config/config.json with device
 >     value updated to gpu from cpu>'
 > ```
+> GPU Inferencing is supported only for `Wind Turbine Anomaly Detection` sample app

 Run the following command to activate the UDF deployment package:
 ```sh